PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ### Install and Remove Predictive IntelliSense

-Predictive IntelliSense is implemented in both the PowerShell engine and presented through the PSReadLine module.
+Predictive IntelliSense application programming interface (API) is implemented in the PowerShell engine and presented through the PSReadLine module.
 To receive the benefits of Predictive IntelliSense based on your PowerShell version, download and install the PSReadLine module from PSGallery

 The current release is PSReadLine 2.1.0 Beta 2: